-I will now pass on to internal political problems.
-It is clear that in a situation where the Republic is so seriously threatened by the plots of foreign fascism ... (cut out by the censor), the internal regime is of greatest importance for the defence of the Republic.
-It is possible that there may vet be such people in this parliament who, either out of short-sightedness or evil intent will continue to strive to discredit the positive attitude of the Communists on the question of defence of the Republic, the attitude of one of the strongest parties of the Republic.
-If, however, these gentlemen can see farther than what is immediately under the windows of the Secretariats of their parties, then they must understand what it means when the Communists commit themselves to the defence of the Republic.
-And they should at last stop their naive and foolish tricks, by means of which they are endeavouring, contrary to the interests of the Republic. to discredit our positive attitude on the defence of the Republic.
-Why, they ask, did not the Communists speak of the defence of the Republic before, say ten vears ago?
+I go over now to internal political problems.
+It is clear that in a situation where the Republic is so seriously threatened by the plots of foreign fascism . . . [stricken out by the censor], the internal regime is of greatest importance for the defense of the Republic.

+It is possible that there may yet be such people in this parliament who, either out of short-sightedness or evil intent, will continue to strive to discredit the positive attitude of the Communists on the question of defense of the Republic, the attitude of one of the strongest parties of the Republic.
+If, however, these gentlemen can see further than what is immediately under the windows of the Secretariats of their parties, then they must understand what it means when the Communists commit themselves to the defense of the Republic.
+And they should at least stop their naive and foolish tricks by means of which they are endeavoring, contrary to the interests of the Republic, to discredit our positive attitude on the defense of the Republic.
+Why, they ask, did not the Communists speak of the defense of the Republic before, say, ten years ago?
 Why are they doing it only now?
 Simply because the Republic was not threatened.
-Therefore, the Communists did not speak of its defence.
-To-day, however, when the Republic is in danger, the biggest party in the government is dominated by people who want to sell the Republic to Hitler.
-(Shouts of approval from Communist deputies.)
-Why did the Communists proclaim the right of nationalities to self-determination, including secession, and to-day they say that they will not give up a single village to Hitler, Horthy or Pilsudski?
-Well. simply because the carrying through of what the Communists defended and proposed would have resulted in a state of affairs in the Republic to-day where there would be no Henlein, no Esterhazy, no Sidor, Fencik or Wolf, nobody to flirt with Berlin, Warsaw or Budapest.
-Why, they ask, do the Communists vote against the State Budget, including the budget for the army, if they really are for the defence of the Republic?
-Well, simply because or, rather, just because we want real defence of the Republic do we vote against the proposed budget.
-To vote for the budget would mean that we express confidence in the present government, while we, and with us the great majority of the people, have no confidence in it. . . .
-(Cut out by the censor.)
+Therefore, the Communists did not speak of its defense.
+Today, however, when the Republic is in danger, the biggest party in the Government is dominated by people who want to sell the Republic to Hitler.
+[Shouts of approval from Communist Deputies.]

+Why did the Communists proclaim the right of nationalities to self-determination up to secession and today they say that they will not give up a single village to Hitler, Horthy or Filsudski?
+Well, simply because the carrying through of what the Communists defended and proposed would have resulted in that at the present time in the Republic we would have had no Henlein, no Esterhazy, no Sidor, Fencik or Wolf, simply nobody who would have flirted with Berlin, Warsaw or Budapest.

+Why, they ask, do the Communists vote against the State Budget, including the budget for the army, if they really are for the defense of the Republic?
+Well, simply because or, rather, just because we want real defense of the Republic do we vote against the proposed budget.
+To vote for the budget would mean that we express confidence in the present government, while we, and with us the great majority of the people, have no confidence in it . . . [stricken out by the censor].
 We should vote for Machnik's budget? . . .
-(Cut out by the censor.)
-(Deputy Esner: "It is the budget of the Republic and not Machnik's budget!"
+[Stricken out by the censor.]

+[DEPUTY ESNER: "It is the budget of the Republic and not Machnik's budget!"]

 But Machnik dominates it at the present moment.
 We simply place no confidence in the present regime and our distrust is justified in all respects.

-THE GOVERNMENT LOOKS COMPLACENTLY AT THE REFUSAL OF THE MANUFACTURERS TO YIELD
+THE GOVERNMENT LOOKS COMPLACENTLY AT THE REFUSAL OF THE MANU-FACTURERS TO YIELD